guppy0130/twitter-grade-stats/README.md

 ## Deployment

+1. `npm i` to obtain dependencies.
+2. Create an application with Twitter and save API keys to environment variables `TwitterConsumerKey` and `TwitterConsumerSecret`.
+3. Modify or remove `partials/analytics.hbs` with your GAnalytics or from `partials/base` respectively.
-`npm i` to obtain dependencies.
-Create an application with Twitter and save API keys to environment variables `TwitterConsumerKey` and `TwitterConsumerSecret`.
-Use `npm run-script dev` and open `localhost:port` in the browser to ensure the key and secret works.
+4. `npm run dev` and open `localhost:port` in the browser to ensure the key and secret works.

+Note that:
+* Environment variables are not set by the application.
+So, if they're not set in your environment, `npm start` and `npm test` will crash.

 A functional version of the application exists [here](https://twitter-grade-stats.herokuapp.com).